ansible/awx/docs/docsite/rst/common/search.rst

 2. ``organization.name:Default``  This example shows a Related Field Search.
 The period in the left-hand portion separates the model from the field in this case.
 Depending on how deep/complex the search is, you could have multiple periods in that left-hand portion.

 3. ``foobar``    Simple string (key term) search that will find all instances of that term using an ``icontains`` search against the name and description fields.
 If a space is used between terms (e.g. foo bar), then any results that contain both terms will be returned.
-If the terms are wrapped in quotes (e.g. "foo bar"), the controller will search for the entire string with the terms appearing together.
+If the terms are wrapped in quotes (e.g. "foo bar"), AWX will search for the entire string with the terms appearing together.
 Specific name searches will search against the API name.
 For example, ``Management job`` in the user interface is ``system_job`` in the API.

 4. ``organization:Default``  This example shows a Related Field search but without specifying a field to go along with the organization.
 This is supported by the API and is analogous to a simple string search but done against the organization (will do an ``icontains`` search against both the name and description).